-So Who am I?
-I’m a Sports Massage Practitioner in Cardiff and Neath, I haven’t always been a Sports Massage Practitioner though, for over 15 years I was an Executive/Personal Assistant to CEOs and Directors in the private or charity sectors.
+So who am I?
+I’m a Sports and Deep Tissue Massage Practitioner.
+I haven’t always been a Sports Massage Practitioner though, for over 15 years I was an Executive/Personal Assistant to CEOs and Directors in both the private or charity sectors.

-Last year I took the plunge and re-trained, I knew nothing about anatomy and physiology so had to start from scratch.
+In 2017, I took the plunge and re-trained, I knew nothing about anatomy and physiology so had to start from scratch.
 I thought my brain was going to melt and dribble out of my ear, but I did it!
 I learnt all the things I needed to know, did all the coursework, completed 100 hours of free massage, took all the exams and passed the course.
 It was a massive achievement and I felt like the world was my oyster.

 I love the freedom of being able to choose how I spend my day.
-If I want to do some business planning in a local tea room then that’s what I do or I’ll spend time in my office at home with my dog, Winston, by my feet.
+If I want to do some business planning in a local tea room then that’s what I do.
+Or I’ll spend time in my office at home with my dog, Winston, by my feet.
 Every day can be different but it’s always how I want it to be.

 If there’s something that you want to do in life then take a deep breath and start.
 As Martin Luther King Jnr said “you don’t have to see the whole staircase, just take the first step”.

 Take the leap of faith and trust that you’ll make it work.
 You have everything you’ll ever need to smash your goals, you’ve just got to believe you can!